clairey-zx81/json-model/TUTO.md

 ## Installation

 First, let us create a directory and install a Python virtual environment with the JSON Model Compiler.
-In a Linux, MacOS or Windows with WSL terminal, type:
+In a Linux, MacOS or Windows with WSL terminal, install the latest version with:

 ```sh
 mkdir json-model-tutorial